 This offers a sense of exclusivity and incentivizes the wealthy consumer to travel and experience this for themselves.
 Brands could feature Chinese celebrities at the launch to encourage others to emulate them and visit too.

-A good example over the Lunar Festival was San Francisco Travel partnering with Ctrip to incorporate live streaming of interesting places to visit in the city; charming neighborhoods, cafes, and sites.
+A good example of the Lunar Festival was San Francisco Travel partnering with Ctrip to incorporate live streaming of interesting places to visit in the city; charming neighborhoods, cafes, and sites.
 This is a cost-effective way of advertising local services too.

 Social Media Branding – Selling the ‘International Lifestyle’